A community bird-safe window initiative.

 If you're interested in staying updated with the latest posts, follow the @sustainablestudentuog on Instagram.

-Retro Runway is a student-led group working to promote sustainable and ethical fashion through virtual educational events and resources shared on social media.
+Retro Runway is a student-led organization working to promote sustainable and ethical fashion through virtual educational events and resources shared on social media.

 This past fall, Retro Runway hosted a virtual sustainable fashion week that received over 150 entries to their daily outfit challenges that promoted students to create outfits out of clothing they already owned.
 Winners of the giveaway won e-gift cards to support the local businesses in Retro Runway's sustainable fashion show in March 2020.